First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 Avalon: Their "Avalon After Dark" allows travelers to explore the cities later at night, just as the locals do.
 This combined with their Active & Discovery tours, attracts an active, slightly younger demographic compared to many other river cruise lines.
 One of my personal favorite things about this line is that their beds face the river, which makes for some fantastic views!

 As a side note, I know this looks overwhelming with all the choices.
 Don't worry.
-Markwood Magic will book the which ship, itinerary, and cabin is perfect for you.
+Markwood Magic will book which ship, itinerary, and cabin is perfect for you and your travel party.

 The Best River Cruise Itineraries for First Timers